unmacaque/mdwiki/README.md

 Run `npm start` to start a development web server on port 8080.
 Changes to the source are watched and trigger a rebuild.

-Run `npm run build` to produce a minified version of mdwiki in the `dist/` directory.
+Run `npm run build` to produce a minified version of mdwiki in the `dist` directory.

+Run `npm run serve` to start a static file server for files in the `dist` directory.